 General Body served as a place to be heard, create and lead to action.
 We made decisions about how to restore funding and how to support social services under attack.
 We worked on defending the rights of Tenants, the struggle for jobs and demanding deserved opportunity for families and children facing homelessness.
 We plan how to push new policies all focused on our mission to eradicate and prevent homelessness.
 We grew in our knowledge of how to stand together and push forward.

 If you would like to join in the movement, please consider becoming a member of the Greater Cincinnati Coalition for the Homeless.
-Our 2014/2015 Membership Drive is currently underway.
-Click here for the official Membership form.
-New membership form 2014-2015
+The 2016/2017 membership will begin soon.
+Check back for information on how to join.

 For years the Cold Shelter was mandated by City Council, but funds were not allocated to it.
 The Health Department and Recreation Commission did the best they could with what little funds they had available.
 As a result, the Cold Shelter only opened at zero degrees wind-chill or lower.
 Several years ago we advocated and the Cold Shelter began opening at below 10 degrees wind-chill.
 Two years ago after the Recreation Commission ran out of money to fund the shelter, because Council would invest none, we stepped in and private dollars were given to keep it open.
 In 2010 with a collective group of organizations, we were able to raise enough dollars to have, for the first time, trained shelter workers, supervised by the Drop Inn Center, at the Cold Shelter.
 Each winter since 2010 we have raised enough support to have the Cold Shelter, now called the Winter Shelter, open for 90 nights in a row each year.
 No longer will people have to wonder if they can be warm at night.
 Cincinnati has now moved from being categorized as the largest metropolitan city with the worst response to winter in the state to representing a model of growth.